ATrappmann/TrappmannRobotics-Library/README.md

 A useful example can be found in the demo Sketch `Watchdog.ino` which is included in this library.

+# License

-Written by Andreas Trappmann.
+Copyright (c) 2020 by Andreas Trappmann.

-MIT license, check LICENSE for more information.
+MIT license, check LICENSE file for more information.

 All text above must be included in any redistribution

 # Release Notes:

 Verison 1.1 - 11.03.2020

 	* Added documentation.

 Version 1.0 - 07.03.2020

 	* Initial Version